eraofchaos/eraofchaos.github.io/artifacts/Apple of Eden.md

  **Description:** A gift from the ancient civilization of Precursors.
 Legend says it's an artifact that can manipulate all living things.

- **Extra Description:** A gift from the ancient civilization of Precursors.
-Legend says it's an artifact that can manipulate all living things.

  **Quality:** [quality](##artifact-advancement){: .btn .btn--era5}

 ## Artifact Advancement